hunterwatson/hunterwatson-blog/content/posts/2021-01-25-my-favourite-video-games-to-play-with-my-girlfriend.md

 ![](/media/out_of_space_1.jpg)

 Gaby wasn't feeling it at all after trying the tutorial, but once she got into it a little more, we probably played an hour or two of it every day of our quarantine.
 I highly recommend this game.
-Here's a closing statement from Gaby (with comments by me):

 > "Very fun.
 A bit stressful at times...
 If you like your heart rate increasing while playing a game, then this game is for you.
 But ya I like having to conquer a whole map, and working together is fun.
 Also, being able to move stuff and purchase things, like you can make it fun it's kind of like playing house while having to complete an objective."